Sergi095/Kies_uit_twee/README.md

 The repository includes a ZIP file that contains the experiment ready to run in JATOS.

+To run this experiment, it is neccesary to have Node.js installed in your system.

 ## Running the Experiment

 To run the experiment with JATOS, use the appropriate loader script for your operating system: